Synthetic learner: model-free inference on treatments over time: The Effect of Public Health Insurance Ineligibility on Access to Medical Care

 \subsection{Data}

-We use BFRSS data for investigating the effect of the reform on the percentage of people that cannot afford health-care expenses for medical costs.
-BFRSS is a national survey which is continuously run over the years since 1984.
-The survey contains individual-specific information, including residence, state of health, access to health coverage and others.
-We focus our analysis on childless adults\footnote{In this sense, our estimates are valid for this sub-population.}.
-The dataset can be organized as a long sequence of monthly observations since we can cluster observations by date of the interview.
-On average, we observe $150$ childless adults between $18$ and $64$ years old in Tennessee per each month from $2017$ to $1993$.
-The outcome variable is the monthly percentage of childless adults who answered yes to the following survey question:``Was there a time in the past 12 months when you needed to see a doctor but could not because of the cost?''.
+We use BFRSS data\footnote{ Behavioral Risk Factor Surveillance System Data: \href{url}{https://www.cdc.gov/brfss/annual\_data/annual\_data.htm}.} to investigate the effect of the reform on the percentage of people who cannot afford healthcare expenses for medical costs.
+BFRSS is a national survey that has been continuously run over the years since 1984.
+The survey contains individual-specific information, including residence, state of health, access to health coverage, and others.
+The survey is run on a rolling basis, and the dataset can be organized as a long sequence of monthly and quarterly observations since we can cluster observations by the date of the interview.
+On average, we observe $150$ childless adults between $18$ and $64$ years old in Tennessee per month from $2017$ to $1993$.
+To overcome survey variability, we aggregate data at a \textit{quarter} level.
+The outcome variable is the percentage of childless adults who answered yes to the following survey question:``Was there a time in the past 12 months when you needed to see a doctor but could not because of the cost?''.

-In Figure \ref{fig:boxplotchild} we report a box-plot on the number of monthly observations of childless adults in Tennessee between $8$ and $64$ years old over each year.
-As shown in the figure, for most of the months there are enough observations to construct a valid estimate of the proportion of the population of childless adults who would answers respectively yes to the questions above.
-On the other hand, there are a few months, such as one month in $2004$ where we have no or very few observations.
-For these specific cases, we use linear interpolation.
-In all plots, we will smooth the time series using a local polynomial smoother.

-In Figure \ref{fig:boxplotstat} we report the distribution of respondents who were not able to afford medical cost in the past $12$ months(left panel) and who are covered by health insurance\footnote{For the latter questions we count the number of individuals who answer yes to the question: ``Do you have any kind of health care coverage, including health insurance, prepaid plans such as HMOs, or government plans such as Medicare or Indian Health Service?''
-We consider observations who answer ``I do not know'' as not having a plan.}(right panel), after clustering over the period $1993$-$2005$, $2006$-$2012$ and $2013$-$2017$ for Tennessee, other Southern States and the United States.
-We observe a shift in the mean of the outcome of Tennessee over these three periods, with a larger shift in the period just after the policy, between $2006$ and $2012$ while the variance remains approximately stable.
+In Figure \ref{fig:boxplotstat}, we report the distribution of respondents who were not able to afford medical costs in the past $12$ months(left panel) and who are covered by health insurance\footnote{For the latter questions, we count the number of individuals who answer yes to the question: ``Do you have any kind of health care coverage, including health insurance, prepaid plans such as HMOs, or government plans such as Medicare or Indian Health Service?''
+We consider observations who answer ``I do not know'' as not having a plan.}(right panel), after clustering over the period $1993$-$2005$, $2006$-$2012$ and $2013$-$2017$ for Tennessee, other Southern States, and the United States.
+We observe a shift in the mean of Tennessee's outcome over these three periods, with a larger shift in the period just after the policy, between $2006$ and $2012$, while the variance remains approximately stable.